Chart Color Schemes

 Employment

-However, construction employment is limited at 4.1% compared to the regional average of 8.6%.
-Many residents commute elsewhere for work based on Census data.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% increase in employment over five years and 13.7% over ten years nationally.
-Applying these projections to Newtown's employment mix suggests local growth of approximately 7.3% over five years and 14.6% over ten years, although these are simple extrapolations for illustrative purposes only.
+Conversely, construction has lower representation at 4.1% compared to the regional average of 8.6%.
+While local employment opportunities exist, many residents commute elsewhere for work based on Census data.
+In the 12-month period ending September 2025, Newtown's labour force decreased by 1.4%, and employment declined by 1.6%, leading to a rise in unemployment rate of 0.1 percentage points.
+This contrasts with Greater Sydney where employment grew by 2.1% and labour force expanded by 2.4%.
+State-level data from NSW as of 25-Nov-25 shows employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%, favourable compared to the national unemployment rate of 4.3%.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Newtown's employment mix suggests local employment should increase by 7.3% over five years and 14.6% over ten years, according to simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment